artainmo/DevOps/cloud/README.md

 Cost Explorer allows visualization and management of AWS costs and usage over time.
 It indicates the optimal Savings Plan and can forecast usage up to 1 year based on past usage.

 Billing Metric is stored in CloudWatch region us-east-1 and aggregates billing of all regions and thus indicates worldwide AWS costs.
 Billing Alarm can be used on top of Billing Metric to send an email notification when billing surpasses a certain treshold.<br>
-AWS Budgets is more advanced and sends alarms when costs or forecasted costs exceed the budget.
+AWS Budgets is more advanced and sends alarms when costs/usage or forecasted costs/usage exceed the budget.
 Different types of budgets can be created, Usage, Cost, Reservation and Savings Plan.

 AWS Cost Anomaly Detection continuously monitors costs and usage using ML to detect unusual spends.